flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/RouterSetup.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

+.. * In case you cannot reach FlytPOD

 If you have forgottoen password or your settings are not useful further then you can reset the wifi to default.

 1. Connect monitor, keyboard, mouse to flytpod.
 Plug Flytpod using wall adapter/battery.